Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

-Laravel Collections are a powerful tool for manipulating arrays.
-They wrap native PHP array functions, create new handy ones and provide a fluent interface for working with them.
+Laravel Collections are a powerful tool for working with arrays.
+They wrap native PHP functions, add helpful helpers, and give you a fluent API.

 $collection = collect(); // Empty collection.